-When most people picture climate change, they usually think about melting ice, bushfires, or rising sea levels.
+When most people picture climate change and heart health, they usually think about melting ice, bushfires, or rising sea levels.
 What doesn’t get talked about enough is how hotter days put extra pressure on your heart and blood vessels.
 Heat pushes your body into overdrive, and for many, that can turn into a real health problem.
-In this article, you will learn how climate change impacts heart health and why it matters.
+In this article, you will learn how climate change and heart health impact your body and why it matters.

 How Heat Puts Pressure on the Heart